Patriarca crime family: Early years

-In 1924, Gaspare Messina stepped down as Boston's Mafia boss, assuming a businessman's role while working with Frank Cucchiara and Paolo Pagnotta from a grocery store on Prince Street in Boston's North End.
-A Mafia power struggle ensued in Boston, as rival gangs fought for illegal gambling, bootlegging, and loan sharking rackets, and East Boston mobster Filippo Buccola emerged as the boss of the Boston family.
-In December 1930 or early 1931, a Mafia meeting was held and Messina was elected the temporary capo dei capi of the American Mafia.
-He retired from Mafia affairs in the early 1930s and died in June 1957 in his Somerville, Massachusetts home.
+In 1924, Messina stepped down as boss of the Boston family, assuming a businessman's role while working with Frank Cucchiara and Paolo Pagnotta from a grocery store on Prince Street in the North End.
+A power struggle ensued within the Boston mob as rival gangs fought for illegal gambling, bootlegging, loan sharking and rackets.
+East Boston mobster Filippo Buccola emerged as the boss of the Boston family.
+In December 1930 or early 1931, a Mafia meeting was held in which Messina was elected the temporary Capo dei capi of the wider American Mafia.
+He retired from Mafia affairs in the early 1930s and died at his home in Somerville, Massachusetts, in June 1957.

 During the early 1930s, Buccola battled other ethnic gangs for territory in Boston, along with his underboss Joseph Lombardo, another mobster from the North End.
 In December 1931, Lombardo arranged the murder of Frank Wallace, the boss of South Boston's Irish Gustin Gang.
-Then in 1932, Morelli merged his Providence family with Buccola's Boston family, forming the New England crime family.
+In 1932, Morelli merged his Providence family with Buccola's Boston family, forming the New England crime family.
 Buccola ruled as boss of the combined family from East Boston as he continued to fatally dispatch his competition.
 After the murder of Jewish mob boss Charles "King" Solomon at Buccola's command, Buccola became the most powerful gangster in Boston.
 On April 27, 1952, Buccola held a party in Johnston, Rhode Island, to celebrate his retirement and Raymond Patriarca's ascension to boss of the family.
 He retired to Sicily in 1954, where he ran a chicken farm.
 He died in 1987 of natural causes at the age of 101.